 About the Space Pen

-The Space Pen was developed as result of Fisher's experiments with new ink formulations and method of pressurizing a pen.
+The Space Pen was developed as a result of Fisher's experiments with new ink formulations and method of pressurizing a pen.
 When astronauts started to explore the reaches of outer-space, Fisher realized that no existing pen could perform in the boiling hot, freezing cold, gravity less void.
 Fisher designed and patented a pump action AG7 pen that would pressurize a special ink for about 30 seconds of write out so pen could write at any angle or zero gravity.
 A patent was applied for then granted and the AG7 pens were sent to NASA, tested and approved for use

 The initial AG7 Space Pen® design with pump action pressurization mechanism.